ferrous-systems/embedded-trainings-2020/beginner/README.md

 Open the `src/bin/radio-recv.rs` file and click the "Run" button.

-*Important note* the Dongle expects the packet to contain only ASCII characters and will not respond to packets that contain non-ASCII data.
+The Dongle expects the packet to contain only ASCII characters and will not respond to packets that contain non-ASCII data.
 If you only send packets that contain byte string literals *with no escaped characters* (e.g. `b"hello"`) then this requirement will be satisfied.
 At the same time the Dongle will always respond with ASCII data so calling `str::from_utf8` on the response should never fail, unless the packet contents got corrupted in the transmission but the CRC should detect this scenario.

 The Dongle will respond as soon as it receives a packet.
 If you insert a delay between the `send` operation and the `recv` operation in the `radio-recv` program this will result in the DK not seeing the Dongle's response.
 So try this: add a `timer.delay(x)` call before the `recv_timeout` call; try different values of `x` and observe what happens.